michezio/Processing/MandelbrotSet/README.md

 Use V to toggle the crossair view (to mark the center where zoom will happen).
 Use B to toggle antialiasing (using a simple handmade filter, 3 filters are available but you need to change the code to switch between them).

-## Known bugs

-Not properly a bug but max depth is around 2 x 10^-5.
-After that everything appears pixelated.
-This is probably due to rounding of floats in Processing but I haven't investigated enough yet.

 ### License
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details